Covid 19 coronavirus: New Zealanders should 'take heart' in declining case numbers but grave fears remain for a group of dementia patients

 But Ashley Bloomfield warned more could die from a group of dementia patients in a rest home that has had a Covid-19 outbreak.

-The warning comes as the death toll in the United States passes 20,000, eclipsing Italy's toll.
+The warning comes as the death toll in the United States passes 20,000, eclipsing Italy's toll - and more than than 10,000 people have now died in Britain.
 Globally more than 100,000 people have died.

 And a comedian best known for his role in TV comedy The Goodies has died after contracting coronavirus as global infections pass 1.7 million